csc13/spektel-sensor/about.md

 ### Why this blog
 For this project and many other things I'm using the free contributions of many fine people publishing their work to blogs, forums and other places.
-I like forums, but it took me many hours reading discussions coming to the point.
+I like forums, and there are great people offering their help, but sometimes it took me many hours reading discussions coming to the point.
 What I like most is an explaining web site and all the code in a repository like GitHub.
 So that is just what I try to do here.

 Despite I'm not an english native speaker, I will post in english to make this information accessible to as many as possible.